-Vince Gironda was an old school bodybuilding trainer and owner of a very popular bodybuilding gym producing champions.
+Vince Gironda was an old-school bodybuilding trainer and owner of a very popular gym producing champions.
 He was also the mentor of the first Mr. Olympia Larry Scott.

-In the video below you can see Vince Gironda demonstrating his very own sissy squat.
+In the video below, Vince Gironda demonstrates the sissy squat.

-While the exercise usually causes insane pump in the quads, it also places significant stress on the knees.
-If you observe carefully, the knees are traveling far above your toes which increases the strain at the front of the knee.
-This can can cause injuries to the patellar tendon as well as the knee ligaments.
+The exercise usually causes an insane pump in the quads, but it comes with a significant stress on the knees.
+If you observe carefully, you will notice that the knees are moving significantly past the toes.
+This pattern increases the strain on the joint and can result in tendon and ligament injuries.

 Another problem with the sissy squat is that it does not allow you to lift a lot of weight.
-It does not matter how strong you are – your knees can never handle serious poundage in that position.
-That’s a downside because this way the exercise becomes essentially a quad isolation similar to the leg extension.
+Your knees can never handle serious poundages in that position.

-Truth be told most people would be better doing other forms of quad dominant movements instead of this gimmicky exercise.
-For example, the high bar squat done with erect body and weightlifting shoes will allow you to lift a lot of weight while placing less stress on the knees and still building your legs.
+Truth be told, it seems healthier to do other forms of quad dominant movements instead of this gimmicky exercise.
+For example, the high bar squat done with an erect body and weightlifting shoes will allow you to lift a lot more weight while placing less stress on the knees and still building your legs.

-Conclusion: Sissy squats isolate the quadriceps while reducing the involvement of the hips but are not a solid leg exercise because of the knee stress.
-Most people would benefit more from doing other versions of the squat.
-While the exercise causes serious burn in your legs this is not an indication of progress.
+The sissy squat isolates the quadriceps while reducing the involvement of the hips, but the movement is not a solid leg exercise because of the extra knee stress.
+Most people would benefit more from other versions of the squat.